Head-To-Head Comparison: Core Molding Technologies (CMT) versus Its Competitors

-Core Molding Technologies (NYSE: CMT – Get Rating) is one of 20 public companies in the “Plastics products, not elsewhere classified” industry, but how does it compare to its rivals?
-We will compare Core Molding Technologies to related businesses based on the strength of its institutional ownership, valuation, analyst recommendations, risk, earnings, dividends and profitability.
+Core Molding Technologies (NYSE: CMT – Get Rating) is one of 20 publicly-traded companies in the “Plastics products, not elsewhere classified” industry, but how does it contrast to its peers?
+We will compare Core Molding Technologies to similar businesses based on the strength of its analyst recommendations, valuation, earnings, institutional ownership, dividends, profitability and risk.

-Core Molding Technologies has a beta of 2.1, meaning that its stock price is 110% more volatile than the S&P 500.
-Comparatively, Core Molding Technologies’ rivals have a beta of 2.16, meaning that their average stock price is 116% more volatile than the S&P 500.

-This table compares Core Molding Technologies and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Core Molding Technologies and its peers top-line revenue, earnings per share and valuation.

 |Gross Revenue